gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "So you're here because of a dream," Erileine said flatly.

 Razi shrugged again.
-"I have chased rhymes before, and children's games---why not dreams?
-It could mean nothing---they often have in the past.
+"I have chased rhymes before, and children's games—why not dreams?
+It could mean nothing—they often have in the past.
 But still, better to search and not find than not to search.
 And since she cannot come here herself…"  He turned his palms up.
 "Here I am."